krdarrah/trigBoard_docs/docs/cellularProject.rst

 	| Three things need to be decided
 	| 1-SSID will be whatever you want - pick something random like "ajhagwiuycgwerilucberw" just don't use special characters
 	| 2-Password also something random- AT LEAST 8 characters and nothing special
-	| 3-Port for the UDP messaging, I just use 1234
+	| 3-Port for the UDP messaging, I just use 1234 port is fixed to 80 for TCP
+	| 4-TCP will have a value for retries - may want to set this to 10
 	| **Write these down somewhere, we'll need them for setting everything up**

 | Here is my setup: